genepi/umi-pipeline-nf/README.md

 The pipeline can be run for the whole fastq_pass folder of your nanopore run and, per default, outputs the aligned consensus sequences of each UMI cluster in bam file.
 The optional variant calling creates a vcf file for all variants that are found in the consensus sequences.

-> See the [output documentation](docs/output.md) for more details of the results.
+> See the [output documentation](docs/output.md) for a detailed overview of the pipeline and its output files.
-> See the [usage documentation](docs/usage.md) for all of the available options when running the pipeline.
+> See the [usage documentation](docs/usage.md) for all of the available parameters of the pipeline.

 ## Quick Start